LockeErasmus/tdcpy/README.md

 ## Credits

-This project was developed as an alternative to [TDS-CONTROL](https://gitlab.kuleuven.be/u0011378/tds-control) MATLAB toolbox developed by Prof. Dr. ir.
+This project is based on the [TDS-CONTROL](https://gitlab.kuleuven.be/u0011378/tds-control) MATLAB toolbox developed by Prof. Dr. ir.
 Wim Michiels and Dr. ir.
 Pieter Appeltans in 2023.